tptirrell/tptirrell.github.io/_posts/2016-7-21-MovieRatings .md

 ![functions](/images/Movies/8.png)

-The three most important features are, not suprisingly, number of votes, movie runtime, and year released for reasons laid out above.
+The three most important features are, not surprisingly, number of votes, movie runtime, and year released for reasons laid out above.

 ![functions](/images/Movies/7.png)